Skip to main content

 Understanding credit as a student

-Before learning about the credit score needed for a student loan, it may help to understand your overall credit and its relationship to your score as a borrower.
+Before learning about the credit score needed for a student loan, it may help to understand credit.

 You can get a window into your credit report and score with the help of Chase Credit Journey.
-This digital tool includes credit monitoring, alerts and summaries that can include changes in your credit score.
+This digital tool includes credit monitoring, alerts that can notify you of changes in your credit score.

 The information in your credit report is used to calculate your credit score.
 The two common scoring models, VantageScore® and FICO™, each weigh aspects of your credit report differently to determine your score.
 Your credit report’s data will vary depending on which of the three credit bureaus issues it, and it can appear differently in each bureau.
 Lenders sometimes use only one of these bureaus’ reports to assess your credit.
 They view the score as an indication of your credit worthiness, or your ability to pay back a loan, but they may also look at the specific points in your credit report to help weigh you as an applicant.